YQuantum-2026/Alice-Bob-Challenge/team-piqasso/licenses/ACKNOWLEDGMENTS.md

 - Alice & Bob's `dynamiqs` quantum simulation package, which is used throughout the `team-piqasso` notebooks and scripts.
 - The overall cat-qubit stabilization setup, notation, and benchmarking context provided in the challenge materials.

+Generative AI was used in the coding of this repository.

 ### What was adapted in `team-piqasso`

 Within `team-piqasso`, the team created its own notebooks, scripts, plots, optimizer variants, and analysis on top of those upstream materials.
 That includes: